KevinGrandon/slimerjs/README.md

-# SlimerJS-Install
+# slimerjs-firefox

-slimer-js install is a package which will install slimerJS as well as firefox into.
+slimerjs-firefox is a package which will install SlimerJS as well as a local Firefox into.
 It's mainly meant to be used with [GhostJS](https://github.com/KevinGrandon/ghostjs) as an alternative test backend to phantomjs.

 # SlimerJS
 http://slimerjs.org/